sahilbishnoi26/teradata-mcp-server/docs/CUSTOMIZING.md

 - **Prompts:** Predefined user prompts for natural language interactions.
 - **Cubes:** Aggregation templates for business metrics, with dimensions and measures.
 - **Glossary:** Domain-specific terms, definitions, and synonyms, automatically enriched from cubes and tools.
+- **Profiles:** Named sets of tools, prompts, and resources that enable domain-specific server instantiations.

 ### Declarative Specification
-All customizations are defined in a YAML file (e.g., `sales_objects.yaml`, `finance_objects.yaml`).
+All custom objects can be defined in a YAML file (e.g., `sales_objects.yaml`, `finance_objects.yaml`).
 The file is a dictionary keyed by object name, with each entry specifying its type and details:

 ```yaml
 sales_by_region: